Arunima22-code/NLP-Project/Report.md

 ---

-## 1. Set Up Development Environment
+## 1. Setting Up Development Environment

 ### Why This Step?
-You need a consistent place to run and share your code.
-This helps you avoid environment/version conflicts (e.g., differing library versions).
+We need a consistent place to run and share code.
+This helps us to avoid environment/version conflicts (e.g., differing library versions).
 It also makes it easier for others to replicate your work and ensures that your final Docker container will run correctly.

 ### How To Do It
 1. **Choose a coding environment**: